As laptops are getting more and more powerful every day, using them for everyday work instead of a desktop PC has become a standard.

 MacBook Air – Mac laptop for Music Production Under $1000

-Offering only a 13 in display, the MacBook Air lacks in usable screen area, but compensates in overall mobility and portability, making it one of the best laptops for recording music on the go.
+Offering only a 13 inches display, the MacBook Air lacks in usable screen area, but compensates in overall mobility and portability, making it one of the best laptops for recording music on the go.

 The newest version of this laptop features a 1.6 GHz Intel Core i5 CPU, with turbo boost up to 2.7 GHz.
 The fact that it’s not an i7, and that it only has 8 gigs of RAM has an impact on the overall performance, but not enough for it to be a dealbreaker.